CCSCovenant/FocalLengthBasedDepthEstimation/README.md

 Since we know the focal length F in that frame and this pixel is highly likely focused in this focal length, we can get a estimate distance range for this pixel.

+## Pro

+easy
+> we don't need camera's Extrinsics matrix hence we can use them in the moving camera such as drone.

+fast
+> all we did is calculate gradient map and search same pixel in nearby frame

+## Con

+>can't get a precise reading.
+I think this maybe ok for the task such as pedestrain detection. since the purpose of it is to let system know is the pedestrain in the danger range?

+>for a single camera system, change of focal length will make it hard to do object detection

+>when object is moving quickly(change in the depth/change in the position), tempoal method may fail.